-- High-level summary of the bank's response - > Participation in the financing of 39 renewable energy projects, worth a total of €3,163 million. - 32 loan operations linked to sustainability variables signed for 2,997 million euros. - > Granting of 788 loans worth €54 million linked to eco-financing. - > Renewal of leadership category (A-) in CDP. - > Adherence to the United Nations Collective Commitment to Climate Action and to the Climate Commitment promoted by CECA and AEB for Spanish banking. - > Adherence to the Green Recovery Call to Action. - First qualitative analyses of the risks of the climate transition in the short, medium and long terms (2025, 2030 and 2040) through analysis of the energy sector, differentiating between oil & gas and electricity. - > 88.2% (+2.9 pp compared to 2019) of investments that take CaixaBank Asset Management ESG criteria into account. - > VidaCaixa's adherence to the Sustainable Insurance Principles (SIP).
+- > Participation in the financing of 39 renewable energy projects, worth a total of €3,163 million. - > 32 loan operations linked to sustainability variables signed for 2,997 million - > Granting of 788 loans worth €54 million linked to eco-financing. - Renewal of leadership category (A-) in CDP. - > Adherence to the United Nations Collective Commitment to Climate Action and to the Climate Commitment promoted by CECA and AEB for Spanish - > Adherence to the Green Recovery Call to Action. - > First qualitative analyses of the risks of the climate transition in the short, medium and long terms (2025, 2030 and 2040) through analysis of the energy sector, differentiating between oil & gas and electricity. - > 88.2% (+2.9 pp compared to 2019) of investments that take CaixaBank Asset Management ESG criteria into account. - > VidaCaixa's adherence to the Sustainable Insurance Principles (SIP).